elrf3lipes/Django_concepts/README.md

 ## License

-This is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This is licensed under the MIT License - see the LICENSE for details.